nogicoder/farcry/README.md

 1. Create a new sheet and name it `Match Statistics`;

-1. In the first rows of sheet `Match Statistics`, enter the following content in the respective columns: `Player Name`, `Kills`, `Deaths`, `Suicides`, `Efficiency`;
+1. In the first rows of the sheet `Match Statistics`, enter the following content in their respective columns: `Player Name`, `Kills`, `Deaths`, `Suicides`, `Efficiency`;

-1. Change the font size of this first row to `12`; change the background color with a dark blue; change the foreground color with a white;
+1. Change the font size of this first row to `12`; change the background color to a dark blue; change the foreground color to white;

-1. [Freeze this first row](https://www.youtube.com/watch?v=gaEr_Hwdhuo) to pin the name of the columns in the same place and always see this first row while we scroll;
+1. [Freeze this first row](https://www.youtube.com/watch?v=gaEr_Hwdhuo) to pin the name of the columns in the same place and always be able to see this first row while we scroll;

-1. In the sheet `Match Statistics`, delete columns over `E` as they are useless;
+1. In the sheet `Match Statistics`, delete columns after `E` as they are useless;

-1. In the sheet `Match Statistics`, starting with the 2nd row;, write in the column `A` the formula that collects the distinct player names, and sorts them in alphabetical order.
+1. In the sheet `Match Statistics`, starting with the 2nd row;, write in column `A` the formula that collects the distinct player names and sorts them in alphabetical order.
 You will need [to reference the sheet](https://support.google.com/docs/answer/75943) `Frag History`;

-1. Write the formulas in the other columns to calculates the match statistics.
+1. Write the formulas in the other columns to calculate the match statistics.
 For most of these formulas, you will also need to reference the sheet `Frag History`;

-_Note: we consider there is a maximum of 16 players who can join a match, or the game would start lagging._
+_Note: We consider that there is a maximum of 16 players who can join a match or the game would start lagging._

 ![Far Cry Match Statistics Sheet](farcry_google_sheets_match_statistics_sheet_01.png)

-You can now import another Far Cry frag history CSV file in the sheet `Frag History`.
+You can now import another Far Cry frag history CSV file into the sheet `Frag History`.
 The match statistics defined in the sheet `Match Statistics` will be automatically updated.
 Great!

 | Frag History                                        | Match Statistics                                        |
 | --------------------------------------------------- | ------------------------------------------------------- |
 | ![](farcry_google_sheets_frag_history_sheet_02.png) | ![](farcry_google_sheets_match_statistics_sheet_02.png) |

 We can say that the sheet `Match Statistics` is a _view_ over the sheet `Frag History`.
-The data of the sheet `Match Statistics` are dynamically calculated from the sheet `Frag History`'s data.
-We will see this notion with relational database later in this mission.
+The data of the sheet `Match Statistics` is dynamically calculated from the sheet `Frag History`'s data.
+We will see this  with relational databases later in this mission.

 # Waypoint 14: Calculate the Overall Statistics of a Match

-Update the sheet `Match Statistics` to include the total number of kills, deaths, and suicides for the game session that has been imported.
+Update the sheet `Match Statistics` to include the total number of kills, deaths and suicides for the game session that has been imported.

 For example: